The Science of Writing Instruction

 Evidence-Based Writing Instruction: Unequaled Effect Sizes

-The Science of Writing is Measured by Effect Size.
-Most researched writing instrucion methoids result in an effect size of around 0.3, while evidence-based SRSD writing instruction often achieves effect sizes greater than 1.2, showing 4.5x improvements in student writing performance.
+The Science of Writing is measured by effect size.
+Most researched writing instruction methods result in an effect size of around 0.3, while evidence-based SRSD writing instruction often achieves effect sizes greater than 1.2, showing 4.5x improvements in student writing performance.
 But what is an effect size, and what makes one "good"?
 SRSD researcher Dr. Debra McKeown explains effect sizes, clarifying what to look for and how they directly influence your classroom writing instruction, significantly enhancing student growth.

 How Effective is SRSD vs. Traditional Process Writing?